 Both drivers and pedestrians are expected to obey the rules of the road and exercise reasonable care at all times.
-Unfortunately, when drivers neglect the important rules, they can cause serious pedestrian accidents.
-Some of these negligent driving factors include:
+Unfortunately, negligent driving leads to dozens of injuries each year, and Texas is among the top 5 states for pedestrian fatalities.

 - Distracted driving